 A part-time or second job may be the solution to your family members’ problems, yet they may have young children or other circumstances that take up their time.
 If you can, try to free up a few hours for them a week by babysitting, doing a few chores, or even helping them out with transport; anything that can make additional employment a little easier for them will be appreciated.

 Invest in Education or Training

-Whether or not you decide to give a loved on a helping hand is a personal choice; it is important to remember, however, that money is not thing you can give.
+Whether or not you decide to give a loved one a helping hand is a personal choice; it is important to remember, however, that money is not a thing you can give.
 Kickstart their financial freedom with a monetary gift if you wish, but more importantly, make sure they understand important concepts such as credit, savings, and personal responsibility.